TRaSH-Guides/Guides/docs/Hardlinks/How-to-setup-for/Unraid.md

 ![Enable Hardlink support](images/unraid-enable-hardlinks.png)

-## Create the main share
+## Create the Main Share

 !!! warning "To get Hardlinks and Atomic-Moves working with Unraid,<br>You will need to make use of <u>**ONE**</u> share with subfolders."

-For this example I'm using my own setup and preferred share `data`.
+For this example, I'm using my own setup and preferred share `data`.

-Go to your dashboard and on the top select `shares` select `add share` .
+Go to your dashboard, and on the top, select `shares` => `add share` .

 ![!unraid-main-share](images/unraid-main-share.png)

-1. use `data`
+1. Use `data`
-1. if you got a cache drive and want to make use of it put it on `Yes` or keep it disabled (Hardlinks will stay in tact if you're using the cache)
+1. If you got a cache drive and want to make use of it, change this option to `Yes` or keep it disabled (Hardlinks will stay in tact if you're using the cache).
-1. click on `ADD SHARE`
+1. Click `ADD SHARE`.

 !!! note

-    Keep in mind regarding the use of the Cache drive, The mover can't move files that are in use, like  when seeding with torrents.
+    Tegarding the use of the Cache drive, keep in mind the mover can't move files that are in use (like when seeding with torrents).
 You will need to stop/pause the torrents so the mover can move them to your Array.

-    !!! tip "If you use qBittorrent you can automate the process by following the following Guide [HERE](/Downloaders/qBittorrent/Tips/How-to-run-the-unRaid-mover-for-qBittorrent/){:target="_blank" rel="noopener noreferrer"}"
+    !!! tip "If you use qBittorrent, you can automate the process by following the following Guide [HERE](/Downloaders/qBittorrent/Tips/How-to-run-the-unRaid-mover-for-qBittorrent/){:target="_blank" rel="noopener noreferrer"}."

-    With Usenet  you won't have any issues.
+    With Usenet, you won't have any issues.

 ------

 ## Folder Structure

-On the host (Unraid) you will need to add `/mnt/user` before it. **So `/mnt/user/data`**
+On the host (Unraid) you will need to add `/mnt/user` before the `data` folder (e.g *`/mnt/user/data`*).

-The `data` folder has sub-folders for `torrents` and `usenet` and each of these have sub-folders for `tv`, `movie` and `music` downloads to keep things neat.
-The `media` folder has nicely named `TV`, `Movies` and `Music` sub-folders, this is your library and what you’d pass to Plex, Emby or JellyFin.
+The `data` folder has subfolders for `torrents` and `usenet`, and each of these have subfolders for `tv`, `movie` and `music` downloads to keep things neat.
+The `media` folder has nicely named `TV`, `Movies` and `Music` subfolders.
+This is your library and what you’d pass to Plex, Emby or JellyFin.

-These subfolders you need to create your self, you can use krusader or winscp to create them or any other way you prefer.
+You must create these subfolders yourself.
+You can use krusader or winscp to create them (or any other way you prefer).

 {! include-markdown "../../../includes/hardlinks/docker-tree-full.md" !}

-*I'm using lower case on all folder on  purpose, being Linux is case sensitive.*
+*I'm using lowercase on all folders on  purpose, as Linux is case-sensitive.*

 ------